 What kind of dog door are you looking to install?
 There’s a myriad of options varying in price, size, and installation ease.
 The most common types you should be aware of are:

 - Microchip dog doors: with a microchip doggie door you won’t need to run home in a panic every time there’s a storm outside.
 The microchip dog door allows dogs who wear sensor tags to enter or exit through the door.
 Some doors can be programmed to let the dog out at certain times of the day and block their exit at other times.
 An added benefit of these doors is that they’re a great way to keep raccoons and other unwanted visitors away.

 - Traditional doggie door: these doors are constructed of a flexible plastic material that a dog can push through to get outside.
 These are the most inexpensive type of dog door and the installation is quick and easy.

-- Hard doors: these doors are made from hard material, like a sturdy plastic or metal.
-The difference between these hard doors and the traditional dog doors are the increased security measures.
-You can lock the door to prevent your dog from getting out or unwanted visitors getting into your home
+- Hard doors: these doors are made from hard material, like sturdy plastic or metal.
+The difference between these hard doors and traditional dog doors is the increased security measures.
+You can lock the door to prevent your dog from getting out or unwanted visitors from getting into your home

 Dog door location

 Does your dog need access to the front yard or to the backyard?
 Do you have a glass door or a timber door?
 Dog doors, depending on the dog’s size, are most often installed in:

 If your dog spends most of its time outdoors, then opt for a garage door to allow for indoor space when it gets chilly.
 If you have a dog that prefers indoors, then consider installing your dog flap into a door that offers quick access to the garden.
 Choosing the right spot for your dog flap is key to installation costs as well as your furry friend’s comfort.